annalundeen/CompBioProject/README.md

 ## Code Overview
-The entire analysis pipeline for this project is written in the combined_motif_analysis.py, which inputs a list of proteins and UniProt IDs to run BLAST, multiple sequence alignment, and MEME Suite FIMO to generate candidate motif matches.
-These candidate motifs are then used to generate PyMOL scripts to visualize each motif for putative interaction with the scorpion toxin LqhIII.
+Our project uses a snakefile to run a combination of shell commands and python scripts to fetch protein sequences and then run BLAST, multiple sequence alignment, and the MEME Suite FIMO tool to generate candidate amino acid motif matches from an input list of UniProt IDs and motifs of interest.
+Using a log-based scoring system, we used identified motifs to generate PyMOL scripts and Chai-1 input sequences to investigate putative structural interaction with the scorpion toxin LqhIII.

 ## Project Setup
 First, clone this repository into your environment using the following command in the terminal: